 Adult children often have access to critical recovery resources.

-- Information about treatment centers, counseling services, and support groups can guide the parent toward effective solutions.
+- Information about treatment centers, counseling services, and support groups can guide the parent toward practical solutions.

 - Offering logistical or emotional support during the process reduces barriers to accessing help.